lnurl/awesome-lnurl/README.md

 * [lnbits](https://lnbits.org/) &ndash; The LNURLp plugin allows anyone to generate **lnurl** payment codes and dispatch webhooks whenever a new payment comes in.
 * [Lightning Gifts](https://lightning.gifts/) &ndash; Create gifts without leaving your wallet by playing and replaying the basic gift **lnurl**.
 * [Etleneum](https://etleneum.com/) &ndash; For all reusable method calls, with or without a fixed number of satoshis in them, you can grab an **lnurl** at the main contract page and replay it from your wallet later.
+* [Blixt's lnurl-pay chat](https://chat.blixtwallet.com/) &ndash; A simple chat you have to pay 10 satoshis to send an anonymous message directly from your wallet (the interface is just a QR code) as a proof-of-concept for lnurl-pay comments.
 * [tip.bigsun.xyz](https://tip.bigsun.xyz) &ndash; Static donation **lnurls** that send money directly to your node, noncustodially.
 Ideal for street musicians.
 * [@lntxbot](https://t.me/lntxbot) &ndash; `https://lntxbot.bigsun.xyz/@telegramusername` allows you to send money to anyone using a fixed **lnurl**.
 It can be printed and shared at will.
 It's basically an old-style address.
+* [zbd.gg](https://zbd.gg/) &ndash; Mysterious page that allows you to send payments and comments for nothing.
 * [coinos](https://coinos.io/) &ndash; Allows you to fund your account with an **lnurl**.

 ### lnurl-auth